shervinea/cheatsheet-translation/pt/cheatsheet-supervised-learning.md

 **25. LMS algorithm ― By noting α the learning rate, the update rule of the Least Mean Squares (LMS) algorithm for a training set of m data points, which is also known as the Widrow-Hoff learning rule, is as follows:**

-&#10230; Algoritimo LMS - Definindo α como a taxa de aprendizado, a regra de atualização do algoritmo de Média de Mínimos Quadrados para um conjunto de treinamento de m pontos, também conhecida como a regra de atualização de Widrow-Hoff, é dada por:
+&#10230; Algoritimo MMQ (Least Mean Squares - LMS) - Definindo α como a taxa de aprendizado, a regra de atualização do algoritmo de Média de Mínimos Quadrados para um conjunto de treinamento de m pontos, também conhecida como a regra de atualização de Widrow-Hoff, é dada por:

 <br>

 **26. Remark: the update rule is a particular case of the gradient ascent.**

-&#10230; Observação: a regra de atualização é umc aso particular do gradiente ascendente.
+&#10230; Observação: a regra de atualização é um caso particular do gradiente ascendente.

 <br>